 May 1, May Day

 July 4, Independence Day

 December 26, Boxing Day

-White House Tours: As of this writing (March 11, 2013), tours of the White House have been suspended for budgetary reasons.
+White House Tours: As of March 2013, tours of the White House have been suspended for budgetary reasons.
 Although the White House's website may still direct foreign nationals to contact their embassies to arrange tours, at present we are not able to do so, as no tours are being offered.
 In the event that the White House starts offering tours again, we will post an update here.

 The Political Section handles all political matters involving the U.S. and Norwegian governments, including high-level visits, political consultations, and briefings on issues of mutual interest.
 The section analyzes and reports on political developments in the United States, U.S. bilateral political relations with other countries, and U.S. politics on international organizations.
 Among the dialogue partners are the U.S. State Department, the National Security Council, and the U.S. Defense Department.
 Important areas are security policy, disarmament, international developments, prevention of conflict, promotion of democracy, and human rights.

 Minister Counselor for Political Affairs: Ms. Berit Enge

 The Defense Counselor is responsible for reporting on defense policy issues involving the U.S. and Norway, including armaments cooperation, export control, major procurement programs, defense related research, and technology developments.